askiiart/arguably-interesting-blog/glossary.md

 - `pacman`: Arch Linux's package manager, also used by blendOS
 - `PKGBUILD`: A file defining how to build a package which can be install by `pacman`.
 - `iso` file: A disk image file, can be "burned" to a USB flash drive (or any other disk) and booted off of, often used for Linux installers and/or live images.
+- FUSE: A filesystem interface used for running filesystems in userspace (i.e. not in the kernel)
+- Kernel: The very core of an operating system, with all its most essential functions, like filesystems (aside from those using FUSE).
+On Linux, device drivers are usually in the kernel directly, rather than being installed separately like on Windows.